 It is important to distinguish why this approach feels so different from the standard medical model.

 Trauma-informed care flips this dynamic.
 We prioritize the relationship over the protocol.
-We understand that since the original wound likely happened in the context of a relationship (a breach of trust), the healing must also happen in the context of a relationship—one that is safe, consistent, and respectful.
+We understand that since the original wound likely happened in the context of a relationship (a breach of trust), the healing must also happen in the context of a relationship, one that is safe, consistent, and respectful.
+TIC prevents re-traumatization by avoiding environments, procedures, or interactions that replicate past trauma.
+It promotes environments of healing and recovery rather than practices that may inadvertently re-traumatize individuals.

-We don’t just want to manage your symptoms; we want to heal the root.
+We don’t just want to manage your traumatic stress symptoms; we want to heal the root.
 We validate that your reactions make sense.
 By removing the shame associated with your symptoms, we clear the path for genuine recovery.
+The key principles of this model, safety, trust, collaboration, empowerment, peer support, and cultural humility, work together to resist re-traumatization at every stage and meet the real community needs of those seeking help.

 When to Seek Professional Trauma-Informed Support